 2. Contact (by phone or email) the program contact person to confirm the lead applicant’s eligibility for the grant program.

 3. Request or download the RFPs (Requests for Proposals) from a federal website.

 4. If available, obtain a copy of a past successfully funded proposal.

 5. Receive permission to proceed, analyze the application guidelines, set up a timeline for the process (which may also include submitting a letter of intent to apply), and develop a list of questions that must be answered to complete the application.

 6. Work with the project’s grant seeking team to submit proposals.
 (It can take up to a year to receive notice of an award from a state or federal funding agency.)

 Not sure where to get started?
 The Foundation Center provides free articles and webinars to help you get your grant!
 They also have their own online reference librarian who will answer questions via e-mail or chat and physical locations where you can search their detailed grants database and get assistance finding and applying for grants.

-If you help finding research quotes or early literacy statistics for your grant application, contact Katie Anderson, our Youth Services Consultant at the Oregon State Library.
+If you need help finding research quotes or early literacy statistics for your grant application, contact Greta Bergquist, our Youth Services Consultant at the State Library of Oregon.